openwisp/openwisp-monitoring/README.rst

 +---------------+--------------------------------------------------------------------------------------+

 **Note:** UDP packets can have a maximum size of 64KB.
-When using UDP for writing timeseries data, if the size of data exceeds 64KB, then TCP connection will be used for writing data to the timeseries database.
+When using UDP for writing timeseries data, if the size of the data exceeds 64KB, TCP mode will be used instead.

 **Note:** If you want to use the ``openwisp_monitoring.db.backends.influxdb`` backend with UDP writes enabled, then you need to enable two different ports for UDP